pingcap/docs/tidb-cloud/set-up-private-endpoint-connections.md

 4. Enter the service name that you found in [step 1](#step-1-choose-a-tidb-cluster).
 5. Click **Verify service**.
 6. Select your VPC in the drop-down list.
 Expand **Additional settings** and select the **Enable DNS name** checkbox.
-7. Select the availability zone where your TiDB cluster is located in the **Subnets** area.
+7. In the **Subnets** area, select the availability zone where your TiDB cluster is located, and select the Subnet ID.
 8. Select your security group properly in the **Security groups** area.

     > **Note:**